Zovio (NYSE:ZVO) Now Covered by Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Zovio (NYSE:ZVO – Free Report) in a research report sent to investors on Thursday.
-The firm issued a hold rating on the stock.
+Analysts at StockNews.com began coverage on shares of Zovio (NYSE:ZVO – Get Free Report) in a research report issued to clients and investors on Friday.
+The firm set a “hold” rating on the stock.

 Want More Great Investing Ideas?